QI-Joe/TAPER/README.md

-# Zebra-Laplacian

-## TAPER: Temporal Attenuated PageRank with Spectral Regularization
+# TAPER: Temporal Attenuated PageRank with Spectral Regularization

 TAPER integrates temporal Personalized PageRank (TPPR) with time-aware spectral diffusion on the normalized Laplacian to improve sensitivity for newly emergent nodes and edges in dynamic graphs, addressing TPPR's limitation in capturing rapidly changing topology structures.